freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     The resulting output should be empty.

-3. Create a fresh new branch
+3. Create a fresh new branch:

     Working on a separate branch for each issue helps you keep your local work copy clean.
 You should never work on the `master`.
 This will soil your copy of freeCodeCamp and you may have to start over with a fresh clone or fork.